kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 3.0.3 - January 29, 2013 =
+* Fixed bug that added a blank line to JavaScript embedded in the page if "volume" wasn't set in the short code (Video.js only).
+* If video player is set larger than the containing DIV and the player size is reduced to fit, the height is now rounded to the nearest integer.

 = 3.0.2 - January 24, 2013 =
 * Fixed bug that permanently disabled buttons on the Embed Video from URL tab.